Matt Peperell's Blog

 Nerdle

 A harder version of Mathler - find the mathematical equation.
-You don’t even know how many digits are found in the answer.
+You don’t even know how many digits are to be found in the answer.

 Dordle